Xilinx/Vitis-Tutorials/Runtime_and_System_Optimization/Design_Tutorials/01-host-code-opt/README.md

 * `clFinish` call
 * `clWaitForEvents` call

-1. First, look at using the `clFinish` call.
+1. Open the `srcSync/host.cpp` file in an editor, and look at the `Execution` region.
 To illustrate the behavior, make the following modifications to the execution loop.

      ```cpp
      // -- Execution -----------------------------------------------------------